wuchenxi/imageedit/README.md

 /images Show all images (title, source code and author) /users/id Show the profile page of a user

-A user may update their own image from their profile page.
+A logged-in user may update their own image from the image page.

 # Contributor's Guide